naouflex/dns-bot-discord/README.md

 3. Select your worker (`dns-bot`).
 4. Click on **Logs** to view the worker's logs.

+## Alerting

+The DNS Monitor Bot sends several types of notifications to your Discord channel:

+### DNS Change Detected (Orange)
+Triggered when IP addresses for a domain change.
+Includes:
+- Previous and new IP addresses
+- TTL information
+- DNS status
+- SOA serial number, primary nameserver, and admin email
+- Mentions the specified Discord role to alert team members

+### DNS Zone Updated (Light Blue)
+Triggered when the SOA record changes but IP addresses remain the same.
+Includes:
+- Previous and new SOA serial numbers
+- Primary nameserver information
+- Admin email
+- Zone timing parameters (refresh, retry, expire, minimum TTL)

+### DNS Authority Unreachable (Yellow)
+Triggered when the DNS authority for a domain becomes unreachable.
+Includes:
+- Domain name
+- Status information
+- DNS comments from the resolver

+### Error Monitoring DNS (Red)
+Triggered when there's an error checking a domain.
+Includes:
+- Error details
+- Timestamp of the error

+### New Worker Deployment (Light Blue)
+Triggered when a new version of the worker is deployed.
+Includes:
+- Previous and new version IDs
+- List of monitored domains
+- Deployment timestamp

 ## Troubleshooting

 - **Wrangler not found:** Ensure Wrangler is installed globally or use `npx wrangler`.